rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins-macos.md

         ssh {{ groups['jumphost'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}443+{{ groups['user-interface'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}

 ##### 2B.
-Transfer data using a GUI
+Data transfers using a GUI

 To the best of our knowledge there is only one file transfer application with a Graphical User Interface that is both free and supports multi-hop SSH via a jumphost by using your OpenSSH config: _ForkLift 2_
-You can get _ForkLift 2_ from the App store.
+You can get _ForkLift 2_ from the [App store](https://apps.apple.com/app/forklift-file-manager-and-ftp-sftp-webdav-amazon-s3-client/id412448059).
 Please note that there is a newer version _ForkLift 3_, but this one is not available from the App store neither is it free.
 There are other options, but those are either paid apps or they don't support multi-hop SSH using your OpenSSH config.

 To start a session with _ForkLift 2_ use: